danludwig/eventsourced.net/README.md

   git clone https://github.com/danludwig/eventsourced.net.git
 ```

-This is an ASP.NET 5 vNext project, currently based on runtime version 1.0.0-rc1-final.
-Although you won't need to do very much to get it up and running, you will need the [DotNetVersionManager (`dnvm`)](https://github.com/aspnet/Home/blob/dev/README.md#what-you-need) with [runtime 1.0.0-rc1-final installed](https://github.com/aspnet/Home/wiki/Version-Manager#using-the-version-manager) and available in the path.
+This is a .NET 5 vNext project, currently based on runtime version 1.0.0-rc1-final.
+Although you won't need to do very much to get it up and running, you will need the [.NET Version Manager (`dnvm`)](https://github.com/aspnet/Home/blob/dev/README.md#what-you-need) with [runtime 1.0.0-rc1-final installed](https://github.com/aspnet/Home/wiki/Version-Manager#using-the-version-manager) and available in the path.
 Until all of this project's dependent libraries have clr core50-compatible releases, it can only target the `dnx451` framework.
 This means if you are running it on a Mac, [you will need mono](http://www.mono-project.com/download/) in addition to the dnvm & 1.0.0-rc1-final runtime.

 Note the very first time you start up the app (using either `dnx web`, OmniSharp, or Visual Studio), the app will automatically download a (couple of) compressed file(s) containing the database server(s).
 On windows both databases will be downloaded, but for MacOS, only one is currently automated.
 Next, the app will install each database by extracting its compressed file to the `devdbs` folder in your working copy of the repository, then start up each server.
 How long this takes will depend on your platform, network bandwidth and machine performance, but shouldn't take longer than a minute or two once the zip files are downloaded.